-The approach of Lithosia to the genus Yponomeuta, in tinea, scarcely need be pointed out.Sphinx Vespiformis|Edward Newman
+The approach of Lithosia to the genus Yponomeuta, in Tinea, scarcely need be pointed out.Sphinx Vespiformis|Edward Newman

-tinea Favosa, or favus, is a contagious and a very stubborn disease of the skin, caused by the fungus Achorion Schoenleinii.
+Tinea Favosa, or favus, is a contagious and a very stubborn disease of the skin, caused by the fungus Achorion Schoenleinii.